 - Should your property pass outright (simply) or in trust (somewhat more complex but potentially much more beneficial) at your death?
 While most individuals initially believe they want to keep their plan as simple as possible, the reality is that most of our clients end up preferring the additional benefits obtained by passing assets in trust.
 Trusts can provide “asset protection” benefits for a surviving spouse, children (descendants) and other loved ones, the ability to help “control” who benefits from your assets, where any remaining assets pass upon a beneficiary’s death, and potential “tax effects” (potentially both pro and con).
 Based on current tax laws, most of our clients do not choose to use trusts based on the tax effects, but rather choose to use trusts for their non-tax benefits of asset protection and control.
 These are the common questions asked:

-- Do you care if the assets you pass to your children can be accessed or taken by your child’s potential creditors or a child’s spouse in a divorce situation, or would you rather these assets be protected from unwanted outsiders while the children have full (or lesser desired) access to the assets?
-If protection is desired, long-term trust planning (what we sometimes refer to as “GST Planning” or “Dynasty Trust Planning”) should be used, but if this protection is not important, then the simplicity of short-term trusts for younger children or outright distributions for older children should be used.
+B. Do you care if the assets you pass to your children can be accessed or taken by your child’s potential creditors or a child’s spouse in a divorce situation, or would you rather these assets be protected from unwanted outsiders while the children have full (or lesser desired) access to the assets?
+If protection is desired, long-term trust planning, or dynasty trust planning (what we sometimes refer to as “GST Planning”) should be used, but if this protection is not important, then the simplicity of short-term trusts for younger children or outright distributions for older children should be used.

 - Beyond these initial questions, planning needs to consider estate (death) and income tax issues, potential post-death disputes, special needs beneficiaries, special assets, liquidity planning, etc.